Yale-EEB723/finalproject/README.md

 ## Introduction

 This is a final project for the [Comparative Genomics](https://github.com/Yale-EEB723/syllabus) seminar in the spring of 2019.
-This project used RNA-seq data published on SRA to test the validity of the group Cyclostomata, the living jawless fishes.
+This project used RNA-seq data published on SRA to test the monophyly of Cyclostomata, the living jawless fishes.

 ## The goal